schriftgestalt/GlyphsSDK/Python Templates/README.md

 - Open the .xib file in XCode, and add and arrange interface elements
 - Add this .py file via *File > Add Files...* for Xcode to recognize all IBOutlets and IBActions
-- In the left sidebar, choose *Placeholders > File's Owner*, in the right sidebar, open the *Identity inspector* (3rd icon), and put the name of this controller class in the *Custom Class > Class* field
+- In the left sidebar, choose *Placeholders > File's Owner*, in the right sidebar, open the *Identity inspector* (3rd icon), and put the name of this controller class in the *Custom Class > Class* field (the above used `____PluginClassName____` variable)
-- The first **IBOutlet**, the main window pane: Ctrl-drag from the *File's Owner* to the window pane (called *Custom View*) either in the graphical arrangement or in the list on the left, then choose `settings_view` from the pop-up list, to establish the connection between the Python variable and the main NSView object
+- The most important **IBOutlet** is the pointer to the the main window pane.
+It should be set to `dialog`, which is a predefined variable that we use.
+Should you still want to change it: Ctrl-drag from the *File's Owner* to the window pane (called *Custom View*) either in the graphical arrangement or in the list on the left, then choose `dialog` (or whatever) from the pop-up list, to establish the connection between the Python variable and the main NSView object

 ![](_Readme_Images/IB_DragConnection.png)